jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 with offensive efficiencies below 100.
 It looked like it was going to be a rough ending for Bruce Pearl's first season at Auburn.

-However, the Tigers actually turned up the defense in the SEC Tournament with three games at 95.2, 84.0, and 95.0 points allowed per 100 possessions on the way to wins over Mississippi State, Texas A&M, and LSU.
+However, the Tigers turned up the defense in the SEC Tournament with three games at 95.2, 84.0, and 95.0 points allowed per 100 possessions on the way to wins over Mississippi State, Texas A&M, and LSU.
 Those would be the first wins in the SEC Tournament for Auburn since the 2008-2009 season under Jeff Lebo.

-Auburn ran out of gas and met the then undefeated Kentucky Wildcats and their net efficiency took a nose dive to end the season in the SEC Tournament Semifinal.
+Auburn ran out of gas and met the then-undefeated Kentucky Wildcats and their net efficiency took a nose dive to end the season in the SEC Tournament Semifinal.

 {% include ad-content.html %}